-9 Have mercy on me, O Lord, for I am in trouble; 13 For I have heard the whispering of the crowd; my eye is consumed with sorrow, fear is all around; and also my throat and my belly. they put their heads together against me; 10 For my life is wasted with grief, they plot to take my life. and my years with sighing; 14 But as for me, I have trusted in you, O Lord. my strength fails me because of affliction, l have said, "You are my God. and my bones are consumed.
-15 My times are in your hand; 11 I have become a reproach to all my enemies rescue me from the hand of my enemies, and even to my neighbors, and from those who persecute me. a dismay to those of my acquaintance; 16 Make your face to shine upon your servant, when they see me in the street they avoid me. and in your loving-kindness save me."
-12 I am forgotten like a dead man, out of mind;
+- 9 Have mercy on me, O Lord, for I am in trouble; my eye is consumed with sorrow, and also my throat and my belly. - 10 For my life is wasted with grief, and my years with sighing; my strength fails me because of affliction, and my bones are consumed. - I have become a reproach to all my enemies and even to my neighbors, a dismay to those of my acquaintance; when they see me in the street they avoid me. - 12 I am forgotten like a dead man, out of mind; I am as useless as a broken pot.